What is Ehlers-Danlos Syndrome?

 Coping with EDS can be especially difficult for children.
 The disorder can require adjustments to their lifestyle that can make them feel different and frustrated.
 As their caregiver, you can take steps to help them live with the disorder.

 - Be safe, but encourage activity.
-Discourage your child from participating in contact sports, weight lifting, or other activities that have the risk of injury.
+Discourage your child from participating in contact sports, weight lifting, or other activities that risk injury.
 However, encourage activities such as swimming, biking, and walking, which can help build stronger, more stable joints.

 - Build a normal lifestyle.
 Ensure teachers and other responsible people in your child’s life know about EDS, but encourage them to treat your child in the same way they treat other children (within the bounds of safety).